 \subsection{A scalable approach for influencing Ising models on networks with block structure}

-In this section we compare the structure of the solutions obtained by the full graph IIM and the block level approximation on a two block SBM.
-We then show that the magnetisation obtained using the block level IIM can be comparable to that obtained by using the full graph IIM on the same SBM.
+In this section we compare the structure of the solutions obtained by the full graph and the block-level influence strategies on a two-block SBM.
+We then show that the magnetisation obtained using the block-level strategy can be comparable to that obtained by using the full graph strategy on the same SBM.

+In the absence of external fields, the leading order effect specifying the optimal nodes to target is typically their degree \cite{lynn2016maximizing,lynn2017statistical}.
+Consequently, we will focus on a system for which the average degrees are heterogeneous.
+If the average degrees of blocks are homogeneous we expect little impact from coarse-grained influence strategies (this is confirmed in the zero ambient field setting in Supplementary Section \ref{degree_hetero_impact}).

-We will consider an Ising system on the two block SBM with the coupling matrix:
+We will consider an Ising system on the two-block SBM with the coupling matrix:

-This system consists of a strongly coupled block (block 1) coupled to a weakly coupled one (block 2).
+This system consists of a strongly self-coupled block (block 1) coupled to a weakly self-coupled one (block 2).
 We set the block sizes to be equal with $N_1=N_2=250$.
 A draw from this ensemble is shown in Figure \ref{control_on_two_block_graph_plot}.